• Skip to primary navigation

 July 11, 2019 by NZ Filbruns 1 Comment

 As anyone who regularly reads my blog knows, we do a lot of reading aloud.
 I read for half an hour or more in the morning while the dishes are being washed, and again after lunch while those dishes are being done.
-We really enjoy historical fiction, so when by Jarm Del Boccio, Author, was offered for review, I requested it as fast as I could!
+We really enjoy historical fiction, so when a book by Jarm Del Boccio was offered for review, I requested it as fast as I could!
 We received a MOBI copy of this book from the publisher, because the shipping to New Zealand is so high (one of the few things I don’t like about living here—guess you can’t have everything!).
 I was pleased with the formatting of this book; it was well-done, with all the features I’m used to getting with Kindle books from Amazon.
 It’s a short book; although there are 25 chapters, each one took me only 2-5 minutes to read aloud.

 IMG_5853

-tells the story of the Isrealite girl who was captured by Syrian raiders and taken to Damascus to be a servant of Naaman’s wife.
+The Heart Changer tells the story of the Isrealite girl who was captured by Syrian raiders and taken to Damascus to be a servant of Naaman’s wife.
 If you have ever read the books of Kings in the Bible, you’ll remember this story, how Naaman contracted leprosy and the girl told him about the prophet Elisha in Samaria who could heal him.
 This story is told from her point of view.

 Miriam was terrified, naturally, when she was captured by the Syrian raiders.
 She was also angry and bitter that God would allow such a thing to happen to her.
 All the way to Syria, Miriam complained to her friend who had also been captured, and her friend tried to point her to God.
 By the time she reached her destination, Miriam had become willing to be a good servant—but could she ever forgive Captain Naaman for his part in destroying her home and possibly her family?
 When disaster struck him, how would she respond?